- No authorization for travel by any employee shall be granted, and no reimbursement

 is granted for other employees.

-- The documentation, such as a convention or conference brochure, which indicates the
+- The documentation, such as a convention or conference brochure or copy of the conference

-lodging rates, must be included with the travel claim.
-Otherwise, reimbursement will
+webpage, which indicates the lodging rates, must be included with the travel claim.

-be limited to the applicable lodging rate as provided in this policy.
+Otherwise, reimbursement will be limited to the applicable lodging rate as provided

 - Shared lodging